pretix/pretix/doc/api/resources/customers.rst

-locale                                string                     Preferred language of the customer last_modified                         datetime                   Date and time of modification of the record notes                                 string                     Internal notes and comments (or ``null``)
+locale                                string                     Preferred language of the customer last_modified                         datetime                   Date and time of modification of the record notes                                 string                     Internal notes and comments (or ``null``) password                              string                     Can only be set during creation of a new customer, will
+                                                                 not be included in any responses.
 ===================================== ========================== =======================================================

 .. versionadded:: 4.0

+.. versionchanged:: 4.3

+   Passwords can now be set through the API during customer creation.

 Endpoints
 ---------